Updated: Jan 3

 Ravens also scavenge carrion and are therefore likely to benefit from roadkills, particularly given the currently high numbers of livestock and deer in the New Forest.
 The image below shows a roadkill Fallow Deer at a location where at least one non-breeding immature Raven has been regularly seen, so it’s likely that this bird took advantage of the easy meal on offer.

-Finally, we are very grateful to the many observers who have taken the time to submit their Raven sightings in recent weeks - these are being compiled in a database and all records will be supplied to Forestry England and Hampshire Ornithological Society at the end of the season.
+Finally, we are very grateful to the many observers who have taken the time to submit their Raven sightings in recent weeks - these are being compiled in a database and all records will be supplied to Forestry England and Hampshire Ornithological Society at the end of the year.
 If you have any further Raven sightings within the New Forest National Park up to 30 June then please email them to us at: email@example.com.
-A summary report on this year’s results will then be produced and uploaded here later in the summer.
+A summary report will be produced at the end of the 2021 breeding season and uploaded here.